leonawicz/tabr/README.md

 #> [1] 110.0000 138.5913 164.8138 220.0000 277.1826 329.6276
 ```

+There is also a `noteinfo` class and a `music` class.
+You can learn more
+in the vignettes.

 ## Tidy music analysis

 Ideally music data already exists in a data frame format.
 But if it